zyuxuan0115/weekly-meeting/_posts/2023-11-10-pkey-multithreading.markdown

 ### if nightcore transfers huge amount of data
 ![latency](/assets/2023-11-10/latency.png)

+- Nightcore’s message channels are designed for low-latency message passing between its engine and other components, which carry fixed-size 1KB messages.
+	+ the first 64 bytes of a message is the header which contains the message type and other metadata
+	+ the remaining 960 bytes are message payload.

 ### more about pkey (Intel MPK)
 - [how to use pkey](https://www.kernel.org/doc/html/next/core-api/protection-keys.html)
 	+ Before a pkey can be used, it must first be allocated with `pkey_alloc()`.